 What would you say were the extent of the injuries suffered by the construction workers?

 Elan: I only represented one of the construction workers, but quite a few were injured.
 I remember the most severe injury that one of the workers had resulted from falling.
 He was impaled and had severe internal injuries requiring surgery.
 My client suffered serious neck and back injuries.
-A laborer relies on his body as a tool, and s/he has to be fit and healthy to do the necessary climbing ladders lifting heavy loads – my client was out of work for an extensive period.
+A laborer relies on his body as a tool, and s/he has to be fit and healthy to do the necessary climbing ladders and lift heavy loads.
+My client was out of work for an extensive period.
 Even though he was young, that accident impacted him throughout his whole working life.
 An accident five years or ten years ago can have lifelong repercussions.

 Were there any significant challenges that you faced with this case?
 I know you’ve mentioned that in the past, people needed to go to the doctor sooner or have proper documentation.